ardriveapp/ardrive_http/README.md

 ## Getting started

-In order to use this package you need to copy `ardrive-http.js` and `workers.js` to `web` folder so they can be dynamic imported when some `ArDriveHTTP` method is called.
+In order to use this package you need to copy `ardrive-http.js` and `workers.js` from `js/dist` folder to your project's `web` folder so they can be dynamic imported when some `ArDriveHTTP` method is called.

 ## Usage